emaadmanzoor/eyeshalfclosed/content/articles/2012_03_17_throwing-darts/throwing-darts.md

 title: "Throwing Darts"
 ---

-This weekend was an illuminating.
+This weekend was illuminating.
 We'd been assigned the task of building a compute cluster, with the freedom to intelligently choose every component of the distributed system.
 This post documents the how's and why's of building the system from the ground up with